FM Technical Profile: WJQX

 On the 8th of January 2007 the two stations split, with each carrying separate sports programming.

 On the last day of July 2008 the calls changed to WWMM, as the WJOX calls moved to 94.5.
 On August 11th the station stopped simulcasting 94.5 and began simulcasting another Citadel property, classic rocker WZRR 99.5 in Birmingham.
 Through all this stunting, the Reg's Coffeehouse program moved from 94.5 to 100.5.
-The stereo is back on now, too.
+The stereo was turned back on, too.

-The move of Reg's Coffeehouse to 100.5 was an omen - on Friday August 15th the station flipped to AAA.
+The move of Reg's Coffeehouse to 100.5 was an omen - on Friday August 15th the station flipped to an Adult Album Alternative (AAA) music format as "Live 100.5".

-The station changed city of license from Northport to Helena in October 2008.
+The station changed city of license from Northport to Helena in October 2008, ahead of a license to cover for the last set of changes, which was granted by the FCC in October 2008.

 In July 2009 it was announced that former MTV VJ and Birmingham native Alan Hunter would be joining the program b*SIDE on Live 100.5, with psychologist Dr. Josh Klapow.
 The show is not musical in nature and is mental-health/current issues oriented.